-NFL owners have voted in favor of a tentative agreement to end the football lockout, pending player approval.
+NFL owners voted overwhelmingly in favor of a tentative 10-year agreement to end the lockout, pending player approval.
 But the players didn't vote, leaving the country's most popular sport in limbo for at least another day.

 The four-month lockout is the NFL's first work stoppage since 1987.